Recession-Proofing Our Lives: 10 Real-World Tips to Protect Yourself and Feel Less Stressed

 Truth is, we don’t know exactly what’s ahead—but we do know this:

-We can’t afford to wait around and hope it gets better.
+We can’t afford to just sit back and hope it all gets better.
 We have to be ready.

-So I went home that night and gathered everything I’ve learned, read, tested, and seen people do.
-Not financial theory.
+That night, I went home and pulled together everything I’ve learned, read, tested, and seen people actually do.
+Not financial theory—real-life steps.

-Real-life steps.
-The kind of stuff that makes you feel even just a little more in control when everything feels like it’s slipping.
+The kind of actions that give you even a little more control when everything feels like it’s slipping.

-If you’re reading this and your chest feels tight thinking about bills, your savings, or what you might have to give up next—I want you to know:
+And if you’re reading this with a tight chest, worrying about bills, savings, or what you might have to cut back on next—I want you to know: you’re not alone.

-Here are 10 things you can do today to feel more in control and financially prepared for the road ahead.
+Here are 10 things you can start today to feel more in control and financially ready for whatever’s coming.

 1. Cut discretionary spending—temporarily but completely if needed